 Under Hartwig’s leadership, the organization has been working on a number of projects and initiatives to help individuals understand the impacts of climate change.

 For her tireless efforts and commitment, Hartwig received the Water Steward of the Year award at the Water’s Next Awards Dinner Gala in June 2017.
-Water Canada recently had an opportunity to catch up with Hartwig and ask her a few questions about what it was like to win the award, what projects and initiatives she has been working on since receiving it, and what the future potentially holds.
+Water Canada had an opportunity to catch up with Hartwig and ask her a few questions about what it was like to win the award, what projects and initiatives she has been working on since receiving it, and what the future potentially holds.

 What was it like winning the Water’s Next Award in 2017?